hlrs-fcg/spada_fcg_fork/irspec/spatial.md

 Similarly, if there is a receive at PE `B`, there must be one or more corresponding sends with destination `B`.
 Such a pair of matched send and receive's for a channel is called a *stream edge* from `A` to `B`.

-[TODO: Discuss - should we allow a receive that is never consumed? -- I think not] Note that a `receive` operation does not imply that any data is actually received, it merely declares the existence of a stream edge.
+Note that a `receive` operation does not imply that any data is actually received, it merely declares the existence of a stream edge.